mshroyer/sapling-builds/README.md

 - As far as I know, there isn't a working test suite for the public version of Sapling.
 This means the only testing this build does is of the "try installing the RPM and seeing if basic commands work" variety.
 While Meta's main branch should generally work, it would still be possible for a bug to appear in a "successful" build here, which otherwise would have failed against the internal test suite.
 - The fbthrift build is unreliable.
 If building locally, you might instead want to fetch the latest successful build from my GitHub Actions by running `fetch-fbthrift.sh` instead of `build-fbthrift.sh`.
 - Builds are non-hermetic and non-reproducible; even rebuilding artifacts at a specific commit hash may produce different results at different points in time.
-- Currently assumes an x86\_64 docker/podman host, and only supports x86\_64 builds.
-Doesn't yet work with Docker Desktop on my arm Mac.

 ## Troubleshooting